seanrjohnson/protein_gibbs_sampler/README.md

 ### pgen_msa_revised.py

 This program will randomly mask and resample a single sequence from the MSA.
-It can also generate new MSAs from a the top phmmer hits in a list of reference sequences.
+It will generate the MSA from the top phmmer hits in a list of reference sequences.

 example